 Investment properties are revalued annually and are included in the statement of financial position at their open market value.
-These are determined by external professional valuers with sufficient experience with respect to both the location and the nature of the investment property and supported by market evidence.
+These values are supported by market evidence and are determined by external professional valuers with sufficient experience with respect to both the location and the nature of the investment property.

-Any gain or loss resulting from either a change in the fair value or the sale of an investment property is immediately recognised in profit or loss within 'change in fair value of investment property'.
+Any gain or loss resulting from either a change in the fair value or the sale of an investment property is immediately recognised in profit or loss within change in fair value of investment property.

-Rental income and operating expenses from investment property are reported within 'revenue' and 'other expenses' respectively, and are recognised as described in notes 4.8 and 4.9.
+Rental income and operating expenses from investment property are reported within revenue and other expenses respectively, and are recognised as described in notes 4.6 and 4.7.

-4.18 Financial instrument
+4.16 Financial instrument

-AASB 7.21 AASB 101.117 (b)
+AASB 7.21 AASB 101.117 (b) AASB 101.117 (a)

-Financial assets and financial liabilities are recognised when the Group becomes a party to the contractual provisions of the financial instrument.
+Financial assets and financial liabilities are recognised when the Group becomes a party to the contractual provisions of the financial instrument, and are measured initially at fair value adjusted by transactions costs, except for those carried at fair value through profit or loss, which are measured initially at fair value.
+Subsequent measurement of financial assets and financial liabilities are described below.

 Financial assets are derecognised when the contractual rights to the cash flows from the financial asset expire, or when the financial asset and all substantial risks and rewards are transferred.
 A financial liability is derecognised when it is extinguished, discharged, cancelled or expires.